 For pre-commencement supplement, the rate is reduced in the normal way by reference to the length of the deemed accounting period.

-If the post-commencement period is the “straddling period” (OT26085) then the post-commencement supplement is not reduced by reference to the length of the accounting period[]()for a deemed accounting period ending before 01 January 2006 (ICTA88\Sch19B\para16(2A)).
+If the post-commencement period is the “straddling period” (OT26085) then the post-commencement supplement is not reduced by reference to the length of the accounting period {#}for a deemed accounting period ending before 01 January 2006 (ICTA88\Sch19B\para16(2A)).

 Previous page